Skip to main content

 Frequently Asked Questions

-Colombia has the highest Gini Index at 54.6, according to Census ACS 2023 data.
+Colombia has the highest Gini Index at 54.6, according to latest Census ACS data.
 South Africa and Brazil round out the top three.

 Slovak Republic has the lowest Gini Index at 23.8.
 Belarus is second-lowest at 24.4.

-The median across all 105 states is 33.8.
-Note that the national median and the state-level median are calculated differently — the state median represents the midpoint when all states are ranked.
+The median across all 106 states is 33.8.
+Note that the national median and the state-level median are calculated differently, the state median represents the midpoint when all states are ranked.

-Rankings are based on the latest available Census ACS data (currently 2023 5-Year estimates).
-The Census Bureau releases new ACS data annually, typically in September.
+Rankings are based on the latest available Census ACS 5-Year estimates.
+The Census Bureau releases new ACS data annually.
 Our data was last updated on April 12, 2026.